Who are we

 amaZOOnico has become one of the biggest animal rescue centers in Ecuador.
 One of amaZOOnico's strenghts is that our team is made of a mix of the traditional knowledge and wisedom of local people and a vast array of perspectives and experiences brougth by people coming from all around the world.

-Within 5 hectares, we rehabilitate animals in order to reintroduce them in their natural habitats, we care for more than 400 animals that can't be released back into the wild, and offer guided tours, focused on conservation, to more than 20.000 tourists every year.
+Within 5 hectares, we rehabilitate animals in order to reintroduce them in their natural habitats, we care for more than 400 animals that can't be released back into the wild and we offer guided tours, focused on conservation, to more than 20.000 tourists every year.

 For those who can be released to their natural habitats, we rehabilitate them with barely human interaction and release them in one of the three release stations within Selva Viva.